okfn/handbook/text/courses/gentle-introduction-descriptive-data-analysis.rst

 Bonus features: change which aspects of data are shown
 ______________________________________________________

 The fields that you add to pivot tables have two useful features you should know about.
-We’ll give a workthrough below, but here’s an overview:
+We’ll provide a workthrough below, but here’s an overview:

 #.
 The data that we have positioned in the Data Field of the pivot table is often just added up - that is, where there are multiple values they are added together to show the “sum”.
 However, the pivot table can show this data differently by:

-   #. picking out the **highest** (the “max”) or **lowest** (the “min”) values from a list.
+   a. picking out the **highest** (the “max”) or **lowest** (the “min”) values from a list.
-   #. giving a total of the number of values (the “count”).
+   b. giving a total of the number of values (the “count”).
-   #. calculating the data as a percentage or running total.
+   c. calculating the data as a percentage or running total.

    This feature is activated by double-clicking on any tile that you’ve dragged into any area of the pivot table layout editor.
 #.
 As with the **Row Fields**, you can have more than one data field in a pivot table.
 This means you can display different aspects of the same data next to each other.
 To use it, just drag another fieldname into the **Data Fields** area.